Schaem/image_remixer/README.md

 # image_remixer

 ## What is this good for?

-The main motivation is to give existing works of art a new spin.
+We all love our classical artworks, the mastery that goes into it is mesmerizing!

-It does not have the proper care in regards to error handling, so be aware
+But I also love to see different takes and spins of certain works of art, so here is a software solution that at least satisfy my need to discover new things :)

 ## Requirements: